speunz/lifeSimulator/README.md

 The main goals of our Cell is to eat, divide and survive.
 Create a battlefield where your cells will fight with others.
 Follow the conditions in comments.

+You need to create the battlefield process visualization.
+The visualization rules is up to you.
+It might be for example points on the black field.
+The most powerful cell is the most brighter the point.

+Create the battle between at least two teams of cells.
+Every battle starts on the field with spaces (0) and obstacles (1).
+On this field 10 cells of each team are randomizely created.
+Each step of the battle call "step" method of each cell.
+All cell see the battlefield and all other cells.

+We will create the battle between your cell objects.
+The developer who will create the most life accommodated cells will win the hackathon!